Junsung-Kim/DESKTOP-Android-Smartwatch-CVT/README.md

 =============
 CVT: collection and visualization tool

-## Android smartwatch sensor data collection and visualization tool. - Desktop Part
+## Android smartwatch sensor data collection and visualization tool. - PC Part

 If you are looking for a tool to see the sensor values from the Android Smartwatch in graph form, I recommend using this project on the PC-side and the [Wear-side project](https://github.com/Junsung-Kim/Wear-Android-Smartwatch-CVT "Wear-side project").